maxamel/GDHChat/README.md

 # Prerequisites

-Written in Java 21.
-JavaFX is used for the UI.
+Written in Java 21, UI is implemented in JavaFX 21.
+Uses the *gpt-4o-mini* model of ChatGPT for efficiency and cost reasons.

 Built with Gradle.